paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-two.md

-An alternative to this proposal would be to keep more of the existent infrastructure in place, such as keeping the `jam update-dependencies` command and expanding it to work for dependency variants (for different stacks).
+An alternative to this proposal would be to keep more of the existent infrastructure in place, such as keeping the `jam update-dependencies` command as it currently exists, and expanding it to work for dependency variants (for different stacks).
 The metadata, known versions, and compiled dependencies would still be pushed to buckets.
 The only advantage of this strategy is that there's potentially less code change needed.

 A final alternative would be to deviate from using Github Actions, since there are sometimes issues with high-volume jobs and outages.
 This option has the